Haikou: Bo'ai Road

 This historical area is located on the south side of the Haidian River, at the northern part of mainland Haikou.
 Much of the area comprises arcade style, dilapidated buildings with European fusion-type architectural facades with Indian and Arabic influences.
 The buildings are almost all painted white, and are usually no more than a few storeys tall.
 The eastern part of the area is mainly residential.
 The western part contains hubs for such items as exotic foods, pets, and fabrics.
 The building facades and roads have been restored in most of the area, Zhongshan Road being the most notable.

 Hainan University area

 Located on Haidian Island, this area comprises the entire portion of the island west of its main north–south road, Renmin Dadao.
 It appears similar to a typical student ghetto, containing many small, inexpensive food stands and restaurants.

 Haikou West Coast

 A new neighbourhood is under development in Xiuying District around seven km west of downtown Haikou.
-Located within the neighbourhood are Hainan International Convention And Exhibition Center and Wuyuan River Stadium.
+Located within the neighbourhood are Hainan International Convention And Exhibition Center, Wuyuan River Stadium and Hainan Science and Technology Museum (expected to be completed in 2025).
 Also, a number of government offices have moved there and numerous residential apartment complexes are being built.